Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 If you’ve gone over your limit and don’t want to wait 24 hours for your transaction, you can use your Guardians to quickly approve it.
 A majority of Guardians is required.
 This is to prevent any risk from a compromised Guardian.

-Changing a limit also has a 24 hour delay.
-This stops someone from gaining access to your phone, lifting the limit and stealing the funds before you have time to lock your wallet.
+Increasing a limit has a 24 hour delay; decreasing it is instant.
+The delay to the increase stops someone from gaining access to your phone, lifting the limit and stealing the funds before you have time to lock your wallet.

 An attacker trying to steal your funds would send them to an address you don’t know — otherwise it would be obvious who the attacker is.
 Argent’s smart contracts therefore treat unknown addresses differently to known, trusted ones.
 Transactions to your trusted contacts don’t count towards your daily limit.